RicoJia/sawyer_picasso/README.md

     - A marker with tip size 1.25"x5.13"
     - Two clamp-ons/Scotch tape for stablizing the dry-erase board/paper

-* Start Sawyer arm and connection between the sawyer arm and the control computer
+* Start the Sawyer arm and its connection to the control computer

 * Find the center of the workspace by running:
 ```